Health Care Grant Application and Eligibility

 Access to Care for Vulnerable Populations

 Access to essential health care services is critical to good health, yet vulnerable populations in the Carolinas face a variety of barriers.
-We are interested in supporting access-expanding projects for underserved populations such as racial minorities and rural residents.
+We are interested in supporting access-expanding projects for underserved populations.
 Health Care also funds 30 AccessHealth networks (by invitation only) to increase access to essential services for low-income uninsured adults.

 Funding Priorities Maternal and Infant Health